 Gnangara Meter Handover Project

-The Department of Water is conducting a handover program of Gnangara state-owned meters.
+The Department of Water and Environmental Regulation is conducting a handover program of Gnangara state-owned meters.
 The first stage of handovers began in February 2016, and the program is expected to run until 2018-2019.
 If you are a licence holder with a state-owned meter, you will be contacted by the department in writing when your stage is about to begin.

 The department will approach licence holders with state-owned meters with an offer to take over the ownership of those meters.
 As a licence holder, you will have the choice of signing a Transfer of Ownership Deed and retaining the state-owned meter(s) on your property, or opting to have your meter removed by the department.
 If you choose to have your state-owned meter removed, but you are required to meter under the new measurement policy, you will need to install your own meter.

 If you have a state-owned meter(s) on your property and you would like more information about the handover project, read our frequently asked questions, email us at firstname.lastname@example.org or call us on (08) 6250 8000.

 57 licensees were contacted to participate in stage one of the handover project.
 46 of these were required under current policy to measure their take of water.
 Transfer of the ownership of the meter/s on these properties has been completed for all of these 46 licensees.